 As required by Sections 1002.39(6)(a) and 1002.395(9)(e), Florida Statutes, the Office of Independent Education and Parental Choice operates a toll-free hotline with two full-time staff and four part-time staff.
 There are two customer service representatives who are fluent in Spanish.
-Customer service representatives are available to answer incoming questions and concerns and refer involved issues to the appropriate staff.
-During the period of December 1, 2011, to November 30, 2012, the Customer Service Center recorded responses to an average of over 2,400 live phone calls and voicemails per month.
+Customer service representatives are available to answer incoming questions and concerns and refer to the appropriate staff.
+During the period of December 1, 2012, to November 29, 2013, the Customer Service Center received an average of over 2,300 live phone calls and voicemails per month.
 Customer service representatives are also utilized to make pro-active calls to participating private schools reminding the schools of approaching compliance deadlines.